CharlesMcGowen/Erika/README.md

 ## License

+**Commercial License** - Copyright (c) 2024 Living Archive team.
+All Rights Reserved.

+This software is licensed for personal, non-commercial use only.
+Commercial use, redistribution, or integration into commercial products requires a commercial license from Living Archive team.

-See LICENSE file for details.
+See LICENSE file for full terms and conditions.

 ## Contributing